rebremer/azure-devops-analysis-services-deploy/readme.md

 This documention describes how to create a CICD pipeline from Azure DevOps to Azure Analysis Services.
 It is based on this [blog](https://medium.com/swlh/you-me-ci-cd-deploying-azure-analysis-services-tabular-models-through-azure-pipelines-55370ac9fab3) of [Liam Dunphy](https://medium.com/@liamejdunphy).
 This tutorial assumes basic knowledge of Azure and Azure DevOps.
 - Crucial in this documentation is that no separate Service Principal needs to be created, **everything is done using the service connection of Azure DevOps**.
+- In this tutorial, Azure DevOps only queries Azure Analysis Service.
+For documentation how to create a full CICD pipeline, refer to blog above or this [DevOpsAnalysisServices git repo](https://github.com/frvigano/DevOpsAnalysisServices)

 Steps to take: